metwallusion/Linear_Optimization_In_Wireless_Communication_Example/README.md

 Also check the solution in screenshot_3

-Example digitally written a.k.a not in screenshot :
+The example, digitally written a.k.a not in screenshot :
 Consider a wireless communication system as shown in Figure 15.2.
 There are n "mobile" users.
 For each i — 1,..., n, user i transmits a signal to the base station with power pi and an attenuation factor of hi (i.e., the actual received